LibrePlan/libreplan/doc/src/user/en/08-asignacion.rst

 Specific assignment
 ===================

-This is the specific assignment of a resource to a project task, i.e. the user decides which specific “name and surname(s)” or “machine” must be assigned to a task.
+This is the specific assignment of a resource to a project task, i.e. the user decides which specific "name and surname(s)" or "machine" must be assigned to a task.

 Specific assignment can be carried out on the screen shown in this image: